cyberbotics/webots-doc/guide/robotis-op2.md

 #### Speaker

-The Webots device simulating a speaker is named `Speaker`.
+The Webots device simulating a speaker is named [Speaker](../reference/speaker.md).
 It can be used to play sound files or perform text-to-speech.

 To be able to use text-to-speech feature, it is **required** to install the program `espeak` on the robot.